-- Institutions may have a single additional nomination if they nominate a researcher working in pathogenic helminths, mycology, or reproductive science.
+- Institutions may have a single additional nomination for each category if they nominate a researcher working in pathogenic helminths, mycology, or reproductive science.

 - BWF encourages institutions to nominate underrepresented minorities and women for this program.
 Institutions may have an additional nomination if they nominate a member of an underrepresented minority group (i.e., African American, Hispanic or Native American).

-- Applications from institutions or departments that do not offer tenure must demonstrate an extremely strong institutional commitment, congruent to the level of commitment that is traditionally dedicated to tenure-track hires.
+- Applications from institutions or departments that do not offer tenure must demonstrate an extremely strong institutional commitment, congruent to the level of investment and commitment that is traditionally dedicated to tenure-track hires.